An unprecedented streak of additions to the Baseball Hall of Fame ended in 2021, but will it be more than a one-year blip?

 In other words, the 2022 voting cycle is likely to be just the beginning of a protracted conversation about Rodriguez’s candidacy and baseball legacy.

 Big Papi takes the stage

-A-Rod won’t be the only notable first-time candidate.
-While the 2022 ballot won’t officially be set for some time, the stacked list of those becoming eligible includes Mark Teixeira, Jimmy Rollins, Carl Crawford, Jake Peavy, Justin Morneau, Prince Fielder, Joe Nathan, Tim Lincecum, Jonathan Papelbon and Ryan Howard.
+A-Rod isn't the only notable first-time candidate.
+That stacked list includes Mark Teixeira, Jimmy Rollins, Carl Crawford, Jake Peavy, Justin Morneau, Prince Fielder, Joe Nathan, Tim Lincecum, Jonathan Papelbon and Ryan Howard.

 However, the player with the best shot at election is David Ortiz.
 Is it a slam-dunk case, though?
 The accolades (10 All-Star selections, seven Silver Slugger Awards), gaudy offensive numbers (.931 OPS, 541 homers), postseason heroics and his legendary status in Boston certainly bode well.
 The recent inductions of Edgar Martinez and (via the Today’s Game Era Committee) Harold Baines also should ease the way for a player who spent most of his career as a DH.

 On the other hand, Ortiz’s 55.3 WAR is not a standout number, putting him in a virtual tie with, among others, Jeff Kent (who has struggled to gain Hall traction).
 Martinez, with 68.4 WAR, needed 10 years on the ballot.
 WAR isn’t everything, of course, especially given some of Ortiz’s aforementioned qualifications.
 Still, he might not get to 75% right away.